Lapin0t/grothendieck-cern/english.md

 Whether we're university professors, workers or farmers, we're all capable of creative initiative, of inventing something. of inventing something.
-I think the most striking way in which these -- let's call them "watchwords" -- or this new movement has materialized, is in the development of Chinese medicine.
+I think the most striking way in which these---let's call them "watchwords"---or this new movement has materialized, is in the development of Chinese medicine.
 Particularly since the Cultural Revolution.
 This is precisely an example of science getting out of the hands of a certain caste to become the science of all, and it is only by becoming everyone's science can it become science for everyone.
 In fact, practically anyone can become a doctor, whatever their cultural background.
-This vast movement of "barefoot doctors" has mobilized an impressive number of people -- but I'm no good at statistics and can't say how many -- who travel the countryside for all kinds of simple medical procedures that would only be admitted after years and years of medical study in a social context like ours.
+This vast movement of "barefoot doctors" has mobilized an impressive number of people---but I'm no good at statistics and can't say how many---who travel the countryside for all kinds of simple medical procedures that would only be admitted after years and years of medical study in a social context like ours.
 Whereas over there, after just a few months' preparation, you can practice certain medical activities.